from small one page howto to huge articles all in one place

 DESCRIPTION

-Ask the multi handle if there are any messages/informationals from the individual transfers.
-Messages may include informationals such as an error code from the transfer or just the fact that a transfer is completed.
+Ask the multi handle if there are any messages from the individual transfers.
+Messages may include information such as an error code from the transfer or the fact that a transfer is completed.
 More details on these should be written down as well.

-Repeated calls to this function will return a new struct each time, until a NULL is returned as a signal that there is no more to get at this point.
-The integer pointed to with msgs_in_queue will contain the number of remaining messages after this function was called.
+Repeated calls to this function returns a new struct each time, until a NULL is returned as a signal that there is no more to get at this point.
+The integer pointed to with msgs_in_queue contains the number of remaining messages after this function was called.

-When you fetch a message using this function, it is removed from the internal queue so calling this function again will not return the same message again.
-It will instead return new messages at each new invoke until the queue is emptied.
+When you fetch a message using this function, it is removed from the internal queue so calling this function again does not return the same message again.
+It instead returns new messages at each new invoke until the queue is emptied.

-WARNING: The data the returned pointer points to will not survive calling curl_multi_cleanup(3), curl_multi_remove_handle(3) or curl_easy_cleanup(3).
+WARNING: The data the returned pointer points to does not survive calling curl_multi_cleanup(3), curl_multi_remove_handle(3) or curl_easy_cleanup(3).

-The 'CURLMsg' struct is very simple and only contains very basic information.
+The CURLMsg struct is simple and only contains basic information.
 If more involved information is wanted, the particular "easy handle" is present in that struct and can be used in subsequent regular curl_easy_getinfo(3) calls (or similar):

 struct CURLMsg {